File Interchange Service (FIS) Manual

 FastFIS does not accept file transfers using SFTP/SCP or NFT; you must use FTP or Hopper.
 (Access via SFTP/SCP is not available on SCF machines.)

-Retrieve files on the SCF by using FTP or Hopper to make a copy of a file from the transfer server for your local machine.
+Retrieve files on the SCF by using SFTP/SCP, FTP or Hopper to make a copy of a file from the transfer server to your local machine.
 Initiate the FTP client software, connect to fastfis.llnl.gov, and complete the authentication process (by specifying a user name and SCF password).
 After you have connected to to fastfis.llnl.gov, change to your FROM directory and list the file(s) in the directory.
 Use FTP to get a copy of the file from the transfer server and store it on your local machine.
 A binary transfer will copy the file from the local machine to the transfer machine unchanged.
 (In most cases, you will want to select the binary transfer mode.)

 Because the transfer server has a finite amount of space and transfers will be impacted if file space is low, it is a good idea to delete the files from the FROM directory once you have retrieved and stored them on your local machine.
 After several days, files left in the FROM directory will be automatically purged.